stevenchadburrow/AcolyteHandPICd32/README.md

 Comes with attachment possibilities for an SPI Micro SDcard Adapter and a FT232RL USB-to-UART Adapter.
 SDcard is required for BadApple and using Elm-Chan's FatFs files (included).
 If using UART, use the command 'sudo picocom /dev/ttyUSB0'.
 The PIC32 is programmed through ICSP port connecting to a PICkit3, but can also be re-programmed at general memory locations from production hex files through the SDcard.

+PORTH has been bodge-wired to make an audio DAC using an R-2R Ladder.
+Currently it only has 4-bits, but does the job pretty well.

+Lastly, the Gameboy emulator Peanut-GB (with MiniGB-APU) has been recoded for the PIC32!
+Some games tested and working include: Tetris, Dr. Mario, Link's Awakening, and Pokemon Red.

-Only PORTD, PORTE, and PORTJ are used for all existing peripherals.
-That leaves PORTA, PORTB, PORTC, PORTF, PORTG, and PORTH all for user functionality.
+Only PORTD, PORTE, PORTH, and PORTJ are used for all existing peripherals.
+That leaves PORTA, PORTB, PORTC, PORTF, and PORTG all for user functionality.

 Links:

 <a href="https://www.aidanmocke.com/">https://www.aidanmocke.com/</a> for a bunch of PIC32MZ projects (without Harmony), including USB and FatFs.<br>
 <a href="http://elm-chan.org/">http://elm-chan.org/</a> for a bunch of other projects, including MMC (aka SDcard) and FatFs.<br>

-*** Board Edits: Exchange the 74HCT273 for a 74AHCT273 for faster timing responses because of the faster pixel clock. ***
+<a href="https://github.com/deltabeard/Peanut-GB">https://github.com/deltabeard/Peanut-GB</a> for the Peanut-GB (and MiniGB-APU) project.<br>

+*** Board Edits: Removed the 74HC273 entirely and directly connected latch inputs to outputs.
+Also added 4-bit audio DAC to PORTH pins. ***

 <img src="BOARD-PICTURE.jpg">